Chart Color Schemes

 Princes Hill has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-No infrastructure changes or major projects have been identified by AreaSearch that are likely to impact the area.
-Key projects include Brunswick and Parkville Level Crossing Removals, M205 Carlton Water Main Renewal, Parkville Quarter, and Errol Street Private Hospital.
+No infrastructure projects have been identified by AreaSearch that could significantly impact this region.
+Notable initiatives include the Brunswick and Parkville Level Crossing Removals, M205 Carlton Water Main Renewal, Parkville Quarter development, and Errol Street Private Hospital project.
+Details about these projects are provided below.

 Professional plan users can use the search below to filter and access additional projects.